-When working on a team project, team members must not edit documents.
-If they do, the edited documents cannot be merged, and you end up with duplicates.
+When working on a team project, team members must not edit documents (unless everyone works in different documents).
+If team members edit the same documents, these cannot be merged; instead they are duplicated.
 If document editing is necessary, this needs to be done by the project administrator in the Master project!